JUDSYS/v1Spec/judsys-spec.md

 ## Certificate chains

+All JUDSYS-1 certification chains are simple trees with root CAs at the top.
+Cross-signing or other complicated methods **MUST NOT** be used.

-All JUDSYS-1 files **MUST** include all the necessary certificates, attribute certificates and revocation files for verifying the file in question.
+All JUDSYS-1 files **MUST** include exactly all the necessary certificates, attribute certificates and revocation files for verifying the file in question.

 An exception is made to the root CAs which **MUST NOT** be included in any JUDSYS-1 file, as they **MUST** be a part of the apps themselves, preferably in the implementation source code.

 # Certificates

-✏️
+A certificate is a signed message in which the issuer certifies that the subject has those keys.

+A certificate is an object with the following keys:

+1. `subject`: An entity describing the subject.
+2. `issuer`: The key id of the issue-certs key of the CA.
+3. `notBefore`: The time in which the certificate starts being valid.
+4. `notAfter`: The time in which the certificate expires.
+5. `keys`: An array holding multiple public keys.
+6. `public-faith`: An array of of strings indicating which types of signature the subject has "public-faith".
+This is, what hey say is assumed to be e true.

 ## Keys